Agent Context Management

 fan out to ALL agents with that role.
 Run `thrum team` to find exact names.

-online:** `thrum team` **Save context:** Use `/thrum:update-context` skill.
+**Who's online:** `thrum team` **Save context:** Use `/thrum:update-project`

-**NEVER run `thrum context save` manually** — it overwrites accumulated session
+skill. **NEVER run `thrum context save` manually** — it overwrites accumulated

 ## Background Message Listener

 ALWAYS keep a background listener running.
-Spawn on session start, re-arm every
+Spawn on session start; it loops

 Customization examples: